 The last choice, of course, is to descend the West Face route the way you came up.
 I don't recommend this and have never done it.

 These two summits are high points on the ridgeline of the Gowlland Range which runs north from Finlayson Arm Rd and down the east side of Finlayson Arm itself.
 Spectacular views down the Arm to the outlet of Goldstream River and to the Olympics beyond.

 From either trailhead follow the occasionally steep but well built trails to the summit.
 For the odd occasions when the trail in under snow or otherwise obscured by windfall etc, the way is also marked by yellow metal plaques.
 This is the local ravens other favourite spot and I've also seen golden eagles from here.
-A bluff 3 minutes north of the summit plaque gives the best views north offered by any of the CRD summits with the possible exception of Mt Tuam, whilst a similar one 3 minutes south enables one to peer into (with binoculars) the Navy's yard in Esquimalt.
-It's an easy hour up fom the north and an equally leisurely 50 minutes from the south.
+A bluff 3 minutes north of the summit plaque gives the best views north offered by any of the CRD summits, whilst a similar one 3 minutes south enables one to peer into (with binoculars) the Navy's yard in Esquimalt.
+It's an easy hour up from the north and an equally leisurely 50 minutes from the south.
 The north route has a 10 minute flat section after the first 20 minutes or so that makes a nice breath catcher.

-The range has unfortunately been badly abused by illegal ATV use in the lower areas and, equally illegally, by mountain bikers higher up.
-Their trails have made a veritable maze of the area and a few visits are normally required to learn all the various permutations and interconnections.
+The range has unfortunately been badly abused by illegal ATV use in the lower areas and by mountain bikers higher up.
+However, since the hills are now legally open to mountain biking, we must expect this unfortunate trend to continue.
+MB trails have made a veritable maze of the area and a few visits are normally required to learn all the various permutations and interconnections.